W1AE/DCNN-FR/README.md

 * Matlab version 2020a,
 * A workstation with a 256GB memory and an E5-2650 processor.

-## Reproduce the experimental results
+## Reproduce the Experimental Results

 In "Demo0.zip", run script "main_ResNet_ori.m" for original SGD optimization, "main_ResNet_ori_RL.m" for SGD plus random convolutional learning, "main_ResNet_FR.m" for Yang's retraining strategy, or "main_ResNet_FR_RL.m" for the proposed fast retraining algorithm (random SGD plus batch-by-batch MP).